NeuroJSON/jdata/README.md

 JData defines a set of **standardized**, **lightweight** and **language-neutral** annotations to encode and interchange general-purpose data structures between programming environments, such as Python, C, C++, and MATLAB.
-JData convers complex data structures, such as N-D arrays, sparse arrays, complex-valued arrays, lists, trees, and graphs, into a set of JSON-like `"name": value` pairs so that they can be losslessly serialized into JSON and binary JSON files for data sharing.
+JData converts complex data structures, such as N-D arrays, sparse arrays, complex-valued arrays, lists, trees, and graphs, into a set of JSON-like `"name": value` pairs so that they can be losslessly serialized into JSON and binary JSON files for data sharing.
 Via simple annotation tags, JData also